Assorted Rhyming Poems

 Retirement Poem

-Retirement poems can express affection for the person leaving and recognition for their contributions, as this retirement greeting does.
+Retirement poems in the form of rhyming poems can express affection for the person leaving and recognition for their contributions, as this retirement message does.
 This retirement poetry has an alternate retirement verse at the end.
-If you switch the last two lines with the alternate two lines, it becomes a tongue-in-check funny retirEment poem.
+If you switch the last two lines with the alternate two lines, it becomes a tongue-in-check funny retirement poem.

 Good Memories